Fitzy1293/daily-covid/README.md

 For example you could now do this.

-`python3 nytimes_covid.py -state ny -county "orange"`
+`python3 nytimes_covid.py -state ny -county "new york city"`

 # Example